ACADEMIC POLICES AND PROCEDURES

 North Central State College recognizes that some potentially good students enroll in curricula for which they may not be prepared or suited, resulting in a semester or a number of semesters of poor grades.
 These students, upon changing curricula or becoming better prepared for their coursework, may become academically successful but are not able to overcome their previously poor academic record.
 This may result in subsequent semesters of academic probation in spite of good grades.

-Because of this, the College permits such a student to petition the Vice President for Academic Services for “forgiveness”.
-The Forgiveness Form is available at the Student Records Office, Vice President for Academic Services Office, or online at http://www.ncstatecollege.edu/cms/academics/policies/forgiveness-policy.html.
-Inquiries regarding this policy should be directed to the Vice President for Academic Services office.
+Because of this, the College permits such a student to petition the Chief Academic Officer for “grade forgiveness”.
+The Grade Forgiveness Request Form is available at the Student Records Office, the office of the Chief Academic Officer, or online at Grade Forgiveness Policy Form.
+Inquiries regarding this policy should be directed to the office of the Chief Academic Officer.

-A student qualifies for this petition process if the student:
+A student could qualify for this petition process if the student:

 Students may use this policy only once.
-Courses in which the grade has been forgiven will not count toward graduation.
+Courses for which the grade has been forgiven will not count toward graduation.
 This policy does not alter any departmental policies on academic dismissal.
-Appeals in relation to this policy may be directed to the Vice President for Academic Services, who will chair an ad hoc committee composed of a representative of the Deans’ Council and a representative from Student Services.
-This committee will determine the student’s qualification for forgiveness.
+Appeals in relation to this policy may be directed to the Chief Academic Officer, who will make a determination and contact the student.

 A student may retake a course as many times as he/she wishes.
 Only the most recently earned grade (A, B, C, D, F, P, NP) will count for credit or in the student’s accumulative average.
 However, an indication that the student attempted the course more than once will remain on the transcript.
 This policy does not alter any departmental policies on academic dismissal.